AvinandanBose/JavaGeneric/README.md

 </i></h3>

 <h3><i>Here after Type Erasure , "java.lang.Object getObj();" is acceptable method .
-Here what happens is that "Due to Type Erasure , The Perfectly Acceptable form is : Object getob{...}, To handle this problem, the compiler generates a bridge method with the preceding signature that calls the String version "java.lang.String getObj()".The Bridge Method Is Used To Preserve The Type Safety Of Generic Types And <ins>The Polymorphism</ins> Of Generic Types After Type Erasure."</i></h3>
+Here what happens is that "Due to Type Erasure , The Perfectly Acceptable form is : Object getob{...}, To handle this problem, the compiler generates a bridge method [Here is java.lang.Object getObj()] with the preceding signature that calls the String version "java.lang.String getObj()".The Bridge Method Is Used To Preserve The Type Safety Of Generic Types And <ins>The Polymorphism</ins> Of Generic Types After Type Erasure."</i></h3>

 <h3><i>Again,</i></h3>